At Lothian every customer’s journey is important…

 The last year has been full of ongoing political uncertainty as well as substantial challenges for transport providers to overcome, with increased congestion, reducing road speeds and increasing costs.

-What is clear to us at Lothian, is that Public Transport plays a crucial role in the future.
-In how government and public policy is shaped and designed to meet the challenges of pollution and ever-increasing congestion as our cities and towns grow and evolve.
+What is clear to us at Lothian however, is that Public Transport plays a crucial role in the future in how government and public policy is shaped and designed to meet the challenges of pollution and ever-increasing congestion as our cities and towns grow and evolve.

-Public Transport is the answer to enhanced mobility, both now and in the future.
+Public Transport is the answer to enhanced mobility, both now and the future.

 Lothian is the UK’s largest municipal transport operator.
-Our ownership model by the City of Edinburgh and the neighbouring Lothian councils is something we are incredibly proud of, our business and operations are integral to the history and fabric of Edinburgh and the surrounding regions.
+Our ownership model by the City of Edinburgh and the councils across the Lothians is something we are incredibly proud of and our business and operations are integral to the history and fabric of Edinburgh and the surrounding regions.